stevemclaugh/preservation-torrent/README.md

 ```

-### Each torrent points to a single directory containing several (perhaps several dozen) datasets and their metadata.
+### Each torrent points to a single directory containing several (perhaps several dozen or several hundred) datasets and their metadata.

 ```
 📂 DataRefuge_001/